-The Cairngorms National Park Junior Ranger Project is an exciting, fun and adventurous outdoor learning programme for young people aged 11–18 years.
+The Cairngorms National Park Junior Ranger Project is an exciting, fun and adventurous outdoor learning programme for young people aged 11–18 years

 The Junior Ranger programme operates across Europe and our groups are affiliated to the EUROPARC Federation.

-- develop skills, knowledge and understanding from the initial programme
+develop skills, knowledge and understanding from the initial programme

-- use new skills in meaningful and real situations
+use new skills in meaningful and real situations

-- act as Youth ambassadors for the Cairngorms National Park
+act as Youth ambassadors for the Cairngorms National Park

-- achieve John Muir Explorer Award
+Achieving the John Muir Discovery Award